krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2021.04.01    - version 2.5.2 =
+* Fix           - Fixed the total amount being calculated correctly if the shipping is in the iframe.
+This could cause an extra line item to be added to the Klarna order.

 = 2021.03.31    - version 2.5.1 =
 * Fix           - Prevent shipping from being added to the Klarna order if shipping in the iframe is selected.